 Liquidity risk is managed in line with the Risk Management Framework, which includes an Investment Policy and a Liquidity Risk Management Policy.
-These policies set out a number of measures that we actively use to ensure that we are able to pay our debts as they become due.
+These policies set out several measures that we actively use to ensure that we can pay our debts as they become due.